ish-clinicaldatadr/ish-clinicaldatadr/README.md

 ## Hi there 👋 I’m Dr Ishwarya

-Physician (MBBS, DNB Pediatrics) transitioning into **Healthcare Data Analytics**, combining clinical expertise with data-driven insights to support population health, utilization analysis, and healthcare decision-making.
+Physician (MBBS, DNB Pediatrics) with a strong foundation in **Healthcare Data Analytics**, focused on population health, utilization analysis, and data-driven healthcare decision-making.

 ### 🔍 What I Work On